Delicious moments are better shared!

 - Drain the plantains and serve them hot or at room temperature.

-Boiled Plantains And Flavorful Variations
+Boiled Plantains And Variations

 If you’re in the mood for a crispy plantain recipe, try air fryer plantains con hogao or plantain fritters, also known as arañitas de platanos.